 Requirements for Program Entry

 - Submit high school, GED, or HSED transcripts and college transcripts (if applicable) to firstname.lastname@example.org

 - Tip!
 Our admission advisors will assist you through every step.
 Have questions?
 Connect with NWTC Admissions at email@example.com or 920-498-5444.

-Students following the study plan below will complete the Hospitality Management associate degree in the number of semesters shown.
+Students following the study plan below will complete the Hospitality and Event Management associate degree in the number of semesters shown.

 - Curriculum Note: *The credit for 10-890-101, College 101 is an Institutional Requirement for graduation.
 Consequently, it is not part of the program credit requirement.

 - 10-109-114 Hotel Management is typically offered in the fall.
 Meet with your academic advisor to discuss options.

 - 10-109-127 Hospitality Facilities Management is typically offered in the fall.
 Meet with your academic advisor to discuss options.